An implicit, conservative and asymptotic-preserving electrostatic particle-in-cell algorithm for arbitrarily magnetized plasmas in uniform magnetic fields: Methodology

-represents the standard second-order time-domain finite-difference scheme on the Yee mesh (as in Ref. \citep{chen2015multi}), with $\phi_{h}$ defined at cell centers and components of $\bar{\mathbf{j}}_{h}$ colocated with the electric field ones (normal to faces).
+which is the standard second-order time-domain finite-difference scheme on the Yee mesh (as in Ref. \citep{chen2015multi}), with $\phi_{h}$ defined at cell centers and components of $\bar{\mathbf{j}}_{h}$ colocated with the electric field ones (normal to faces).
 The orbit-averaged current density is obtained from:

 which can be expanded using Eq. \ref{eq:current-density-nu} as: